akashp1712/ml-akash/README.md

----
-title:  Machine Learning
+# Machine Learning
-has_children: false
-nav_order: 1
----

-# Machine Learning notes in Q&A style
+## Machine Learning notes in Q&A style

 ### What Is Machine Learning?
 - A general definition